WATER POLO ARTICLES

-In 1890, the first water-polo match took place between two National Teams: the English won 4-0 against the Scottish team in Kensington.
+In 1890, the first water-polo match took place between two National Teams: the Scottish won 4-0 against the English team in Kensington.

 Between 1890 and 1900, the water polo game spread so rapidly throughout Europe that it triggered a number of tournaments in Germany, Austria, France, Belgium, Hungary, Italy; following the rules developed in England.

 In 1900, men’s water polo made its first appearance at the Olympic Games in Paris, the second edition of the Olympics.
 To represent the Countries were Team clubs from all around the world.

 Great Britain was once again the protagonist, when Osborne Swimming club beat the Brussels rivals 7-2.

 Participation at the 2nd edition of the Olympic Games was an important step for the sport, which raised it among the most popular Team sports of the Olympic Programme.

 The establishment of FINA in 1908 was decisive to the further development of the Sport.
 By 1911, all countries would play by the same rules and Great Britain dominates the International scene Water Polo continue spreading around the World, despite the setback of the 1st World War.